 We nodded in agreement.
 My boss pulled out a remote from his pocket then pointed it at the ground and hit a button.
 Suddenly beams of light shot out from the floor boards and the ground started to open.
 The huge hole revealed a hidden elevator with no top.
 The entire elevator was a bright white and lights encased all around.
 Jack was the first to jump down into it.
 I was next.
 I let my body fall until my feet hit the ground.
-My knees bent to help the impact and my hands touched the sleek ground.
+My knees bent to absorb the impact and my hands touched the sleek floor.
 I stood up straight and waited for everyone else.

 Once we were ready, the roof of the elevator closed and we started moving down.
 The ride was short lived because the elevator was so quick.
 In reality, we were actually several hundred feet underground.
 It made finding us more difficult.

 The elevator doors opened and revealed a long dark hallway.
 These hallways always reminded me of mining tunnels.
 The air was more humid, but the cement walls were cold.
 Most of the arenas appeared this way, except for the new ones.
-Those were a lot more modern and bright.
+Those were a lot more modern and brighter.
 However, since Alyssa left and we didn't know where she was, this was one of our only options.

 Lights hung on the ceiling and provided just enough illumination to get to the next one.
 They didn't like giving the prisoners much light because with darkness came fear.
-When I first became a part of this I wasn't a huge fan of these hallways, but now it was nothing new.
+When I first became a part of this, I wasn't a huge fan of these hallways, but now it was nothing new.
 I had grown used to the conditions.

 As we walked down the hall, there were cells on each side of us with individuals inside.
 Most of the scared faces I recognized because I had captured them myself.
 I could see the hate in their eyes whenever they looked at me.
-For all the knew I was the reason they were in this situation.
+For all they knew, I was the reason they were in this situation.
 Little did they know that I was not behind their capture.
 There were each here for a reason.

 "What's the status?"
 My boss asked.

 "Very well.
-Alex, Anthony and Jack, go get the suits for the kidnapped and take their clothes to the furnace downstairs.
-Once this is done we should be ready to go."
+Alex, Anthony and Jack, go get the suits for the Kidnapped and take their clothes to the furnace downstairs.
+Once this is done, we should be ready to go."

 The three of us left the control room and headed down the hall to the room with all the kidnapped suits.
-We liked to keep the kidnapped in the same clothes for the arena.
+We liked to keep the Kidnapped in the same clothes for the arena.
 This made it so there weren't any advantages or disadvantages between them.

 "Who do you think will win it all?"

 I looked up at Anthony.
 His hair was matted down in sweat and his clothes hugged tightly to his skin.
-The heat from the flames were almost unbearable.
+The heat from the flames was almost unbearable.
 Looking at him made me realized how sweaty I truly was.